plexiondev/discord-spotify-bot/README.md

 4. assuming you already have [**snip** set-up](https://github.com/dlrudie/Snip), put your bot's files into the same directory for ease of access
 5. then you should be able to run both `Snip.exe` and `main.py` and get everything working

+to enable the time elapsed counter, head into the `config.json` and set `expose_listening` to `true`. restarting will apply the settings and show `Listening for x since x` when running `/song`

 ## issues

 **error: `discord.errors.Forbidden: 403 Forbidden (error code: 50001): Missing Access`**